stativeboss/SKY130_RTLDSN_WRKSHP/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------

-## Sequential Optimizations for Unused Outputs
+## Sequential Optimisations for Unused Outputs